nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-instructions.md

 ##Getting Started

-The PiBeacon consists of a Raspberry Pi computer, Bluetooth Low Energy (BLE) USB adapter, and an SD card preloaded with the BLE beacon utility software.
+The PiBeacon consists of a Raspberry Pi computer, Bluetooth Low Energy (BLE) USB adapter, and an SD card preloaded with BLE beacon utility software.
 It requires a standard 5V power supply with a micro USB connector.
 There is no power switch for the PiBeacon.
 As soon as it is plugged in, it will boot up and begin transmitting automatically after about a minute.

 Note: The Raspberry Pi can be sensitive to poorly performing chargers.
 If your PiBeacon doesn’t boot properly (you should see a red LED illuminated and a green LED that flashes intermittently) try a different charger.